brentpinkney/empfs/README.md

 ======

-The Environment Variable Mount Point Filesystem (EMPFS) is a FUSE filesystem that reads the specified environment variable from a process's `proc/${PID}/environ` file.
-The environment variable should contain a full directory path.
-This path will then become the mount point to which requests to the FUSE mount point will be redirected.
+The Environment Variable Mount Point Filesystem (EMPFS) is a FUSE filesystem that reads the specified environment variable from a process' `proc/${PID}/environ` file.
+The environment variable is set to a full directory path; this path will then become the actual directory to which requests to the mount point are redirected.

 ### Building

-empfs requires the following packages in order to build on Ubuntu:
+empfs requires the following packages to build on Ubuntu:
 * libfuse-dev

 ### Usage